univention/univention-corporate-server/doc/app-center/configurations.rst

    # write the apache.conf, maybe by using the App Settings
    systemctl reload apache2
-   nscd -i hosts  # only needed if the new fqdn should be used immediately by the system systemctl reload bind9  # same here
+   nscd -i hosts  # only needed if the new fqdn should be used immediately by the system systemctl reload named  # same here

 This will create the following entry in :file:`/etc/apache2/sites-available/univention-vhosts.conf`